Podde1/A-quantitative-model-for-human-neurovascular-coupling-with-translated-mechanisms-from-animals/README.md

     - Symbolic Math Toolbox: https://www.mathworks.com/products/symbolic.html

-- Advanced Multilanguage Interface to CVODES and IDAS https://github.com/AMICI-dev/AMICI under "tools" folder a slightly altered version is available, where some simulation issues are fixed
+- Advanced Multilanguage Interface to CVODES and IDAS https://github.com/AMICI-dev/AMICI under "tools" folder a slightly altered version is available, where issues related to the compilation of events are fixed.
+    The mex comilation of models can cause error is the directionary is to long, if that is the case, try moving the AMICI folder further up in the directionary tree.

 - PESTO: Parameter EStimation TOolbox https://github.com/ICB-DCM/PESTO